 James has a busy personal injury practice, and is often in court up to four to five times per week.
 He is instructed by both claimants and defendants in a range of fast-track and multi-track matters, and has experience in cases involving:

 The value of James's caseload varies, but he is instructed in a number of high five and six-figure claims.
-For example, he recently settled a personal injury matter at a JSM for a sum in excess of £250,000.
+For example, he recently settled a personal injury matter at a JSM where the claim was pleaded in excess of £1m.
 All issues were in dispute.

 He is also used to dealing with applications concerned with the interpretation of the fixed costs and QOCS provisions.
 See for example Magon v RSA, where James acted for the successful claimant/appellant in a case dealing with QOCS and discontinuance.
 He has given multiple talks on the same topic, and is well versed in arguing over the exceptions to the general rule.